Closing Line Value in Soccer — Why It’s Harder Than You Think

 Why Are Soccer Betting Markets Structurally Different?

-In soccer, sharp books often shape the global number.
-Soft books follow.
+Sharp books often lead the global number.

 How Does Asian Handicap Complicate Closing Line Value Analysis?